AdrKacz/IA-BDI/README.md

 After having found a resource, spaceship will release *red markers*, to indicate where resources are.

+*In code, "marker" is replaced with "pheromone".
+This is so because it mainly takes its influence from pheromone phenomenon in ants [1].*

 Spaceship has six sensors in front of it to measure the concentration of markers.
 Three *blue sensors* are for *blue markers* and three *red sensors* are for *red markers*.

 The *blue sensors* and *red sensors* are laid out the same.
 One to the left at **-45°**, one just in front at **0°**, and one to the right at **+45°**.

 Based on the value measured with its sensors, spaceship will change its `_desired_direction`.

-`_desired_direction` is the direction spaceship try to move in, the movement with acceleration and steering.
+`_desired_direction` is the direction spaceship try to move in.
+The direction is controlled by two hyper-parameters  `steer_strength`, and `max_speed`.

+The more `steer_strength` is important the more the spaceship can accelerate to reach its `_desired_direction`.

+`max_speed` is the velocity maximum of the spaceship.

 ```py
 func _physics_process(delta : float) -> void: